ChaoHuang2018/ChaoHuang2018.github.io/_pages/about.md

 Recent News
 ======
-- I am glad to join the [School of Electronics and Computer Science](https://www.southampton.ac.uk/about/faculties-schools-departments/school-of-electronics-and-computer-science) at the University of Southampton, UK from Feb 2024, as an Associate Professor.
+- Oct.
+2023 I am glad to join the [School of Electronics and Computer Science](https://www.southampton.ac.uk/about/faculties-schools-departments/school-of-electronics-and-computer-science) at the University of Southampton, UK from Feb.
+2024, as an Associate Professor.

 Research Projects